 Pet Relief Area

-Halifax Stanfield has a designated pet relief area for individuals travelling with assistance animals.
-It is located outside the front of the terminal building (pre-security).
+- Pre-security: Located outside the front of the terminal building.
 To access the area, go to the lower level of the terminal building and take the Centre Tunnel, by the Security Office.
 The area is located across Bell Blvd. between the parkade and Alt Hotel (see map below for specific location).

 All wayfinding signage inside the airport is positioned to avoid glare or shadows, has contrasting colours and meets width and height guidelines.
 All signage features easy to read, sans serif font.
 All elevators and escalators have tactile markers.
 Contrasting colours and grading is used between the walkways and waiting areas on the second level departures area.